-Before start reading all Walt Disney quotes, you can learn more about Walt Disney from Wikipedia if you don't know too much about this legend.
+Before start reading all best Walt Disney quotes, you can learn more about Walt Disney from Wikipedia if you don't know too much about this legend.

 Laughter is America’s most important export.